KimiyaVahidMotlagh/ANN_manualcoding/README.md

 - cost(): calculates the difference in the prediction and the label.

 # ANN Model Engineenering
+In engineering an ANN model, we design and set the appropriate architecture.
+For training a neural network we need both forward and backward phases.
+Our algorithm is complete in SGD function.

 # Train & Evaluation
 For easy training, we combined both phases in SGD function.
 This function needs a learning rate so that the changes by the derivatives are under our control and change as necessary.
 This function will return the cost, weights, and bios.